 If your poor tot’s nappy rash persists despite treatment, you might need to look a little further.
 Try changing the brand of nappies or wipes you buy in case they’re irritating their sensitive skin.
 Or talk to your doctor because it may be a fungal infection or thrush that requires medical treatment.

-“She may be allergic to the brand of nappy and also don’t let babysit in a spoiled nappy.
-Baby skin is reacting to something maybe even something she is eating.
+“She may be allergic to the brand of nappy, and also, don’t let babysit in a spoiled nappy.
+Baby skin reacts to something, maybe even something she is eating.
 Consult your paediatrician.” – Darla